zishansami102/First-Impression/README.md

 git clone https://github.com/THEFASHIONGEEK/First-Impression.git
 ```

-Downlad the training dataset and extract it into a new /data directory with all 75 training zip files and 25 validation zip files as it is, we will extract them through the script.
+Download the training dataset and extract it into a new /data directory with all 75 training zip files and 25 validation zip files as it is, we will extract them through the script.

 [Download](http://www.vlfeat.org/matconvnet/models/vgg-face.mat) Pretrained Vgg-face model and move it to the root directory